taunoe/tauno-env-monitor/README.md

-# tauno-env-monitor

-Home environment monitoring system.
+# My home environment monitoring system

 Sensors will measure particulate matter (Ultrafine dust PM2.5 and fine dust PM10), co2, TVOC, ambient light, humidity, temperature and barometric pressure.

+All data is stored on ThingSpeak channel.
+Publick view in real time: https://thingspeak.com/channels/1099844

+### Notes

 - First test all sensors separately to make sure they all work properly.
 - There are different libraries.
 Test them to be sure they will work with your MCU and sensor.
 - Keep code modular.
 So you can easily add and remove sections.
+- Wear gloves.
+The wires may become hot during soldering.

 ### Links: